Technical trends

 More bits, more cores, more work

-Since around 3Q/2004, 64 bit architechtures, starting with AMD64 were accepted as stable operating platforms.
-Unfortunately, 64 bit linux distributions lagged a bit behind, so it took almost a year to switch most of the servers to 64 bit operating systems.
+Since around 3Q/2004, 64 bit architechtures, starting with AMD64 were accepted as stable operating platforms and in another year, Linux distros caught on properly.
 The first high reliability production server that switched to 64 bit hardware(AMD64) was Zelgadis, upgraded from P4 to AMD64 on 2005/02/22.
 The first production server to switch to a 64 bit OS was Tamahome, which switched over to Debian-Pure64 on 2005/04/15.
 During the same year, as more standardized Debian options became available, the upgrade became faster.
 Unfortunately before this happened, we had tested many not-so-supported 64 bit linux options and it took quite a while to reinstall them from scratch.

 Dual core systems came around in mid-2005 and in production, August 5th 2005 for Tsukasa (later Haseo, which was retired as unneeded in 09/2009).
 We started with Athlon64 X2 models but very soon we found out that while AMD was faster at the time, the chipsets and motherboards just plain sucked.
 Eventually we started switching to Pentium D and soon after, around Q4/2006 to Core2 Duo, in Q1/2007 to Core2 Quad and in Q2/2009 to Core i7.
 Too bad for AMD - decent CPU's fail constantly because nobody could make a reliable motherboard (and yes, we've tested dozens of them over the years).

 On the OS front, we've tested and haven't missed RHEL, Fedora or Gentoo.
-We've also played a bit with Ubuntu, but we've ended up preferring Debian for most uses.
+We've also played a bit with Ubuntu, but it's just too easy to get Ubuntu somehow messed up.
+Thus, we've ended up preferring Debian for most uses.
 Some BSD testing has been tried, but there be dragons.

 The coming of i7 and internal standards